 ToggleThe global iGaming industry is growing fast, and the numbers speak for themselves.
 The online casino market is expected to cross USD 153.57 billion by 2030, and that kind of growth is pulling businesses from every corner of the world, especially in regulated casino markets.

 It makes sense.
 Players are moving online, the technology is there, and the demand is only getting stronger.
 So naturally, more operators want a piece of this space in countries where online gambling is legal.
+Mobile gaming is also accelerating this shift, especially among users exploring what is mobile casino and how smartphone-based gambling platforms work

 But here is the thing.
 Getting into the online casino business is not as easy as putting up a website and opening up shop.
 The laws of online gambling vary almost in every nation.
 Online gambling laws are different in almost every country.
 What is perfectly legal in one market could land you in serious legal trouble in another, which is why understanding online gambling laws by country matters.